benlehrburger/Mouse-Mover/README.md

 (4) Insert: sudo python3 *pathname*

-(5) Install any packages terminal requests
+(5) Install any packages terminal requests (if you do, redo step 4)

 (6) Stop mouse movement with ctrl+C